FriskIsGit/teachers-and-students/README.md

 ### GET
 ![](img/get_request.png)

-# How to run the application:
+# How to run the application from terminal:
 - make sure to configure [application.properties](src\main\resources\application.properties)
 - make sure a mysql server is running
 - move to project's root directory